Helicoverpa punctigera: Adult

 Compared to other moths, the adult H. punctigera is average in size, having a wingspan of 30 to 45 mm.
 While the male H. punctigera generally have dull green or yellow forewings, the female H. punctigera have brown or reddish-brown forewings.
 The adult H. punctigera strongly resembles the adult H. armigera except for its hindwing pattern: H. punctigera have a uniformly dark section in the hindwing, whereas H. armigera have a small pale patch here.

-Life Cycle
+Life cycle

 Eggs

 H. punctigera eggs observe four stages in their development.
 The stages can be identified based on the colour of the egg.
 Freshly laid eggs are white and over time.
-In warmer climates, the eggs take approximately three days to hatch, while in colder climates, they take between six to ten days to hatch.
+In warmer climates, the eggs take approximately three days to hatch, while in colder climates, they take between six and ten days to hatch.

 Larvae

 H. punctigera larvae pass through six stages of growth before reaching the pupa stage.
 With a warmer temperature, they will reach the final stage within two to three weeks, while under colder temperature, they take about four to six weeks.
+The caterpillars have been shown experimentally to distinguish between host plant species when moving across the ground, and readily move between nearby plants.